ramosv/PyLearn/docs/source/index.rst

 Novelty
 -------
-PyLearn does not use NumPy or any other external libraries.
+PyLearn-AI does not use NumPy or any other external libraries.
 At its core, the ``UnitFrame`` data structure assists with common matrix operations.

 Usage
 -----
 .. code-block:: python

-    from PyLearn.core.unitframe import UnitFrame
+    from pylearn.core.unitframe import UnitFrame

     uf = UnitFrame([[1, 2], [3, 4]])
     print(uf)